zalando/logbook/README.md

 ## Formatting

-Formatting defines how requests and respones will be transformed to strings basically.
+Formatting defines how requests and responses will be transformed to strings basically.
 Formatters do **not** specify where requests and responses are logged to, that's the work of writers.

 Logbook comes with two different formatters by default - *HTTP* and *JSON*: